 The tentative schedule of work is as follows:

-- Construction of the solar farm is planned for early 2021.
+- Construction of the solar farm and battery energy storage system (BESS) projects began summer 2021.

-- Completion of the solar farm and BESS project by Spring 2022.
+- Energization of the solar farm and BESS projects is anticipated in 2022.

 Please note: These timelines are estimates and may change based on weather, procurement of materials, and construction conditions.